Bosch-0/Project-Muggle/README.md

-## 🌌 The Bitcoin Core project design system
+## 🌌 Design systems
 A design system has many definitions.
 But, I am quite fond of the Nielsen Norman Group's definition below:

 > Design Systems—also known as 'pattern libraries' or 'component  libraries'—promote quality, consistent UX design across products; and  expedite the work of designers, developers, and anyone else working on a  website, application, or any digital design.

-Design systems may also cover topics such as branding, content and resources.
-[Atlassian's design system](https://atlassian.design/) is an example of a more comprehensive design system.

 A design system is design foundations in and of itself.
 Much of the projects below this will feed back into this design system.
-Having a design system will be pivotal in on-boarding new designers.
-A design system will make developing, contributing and testing designs more seamless.
+Having a design system will be assist in on-boarding new designers and will speed up the developing, contributing and testing of designs.

-A basic [design system](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/Bitcoin-Core-Design-System?node-id=271%3A527) is being built on Figma hosted by a [Bitcoin Core Figma account](https://www.figma.com/@BitcoinCore).
-This Figma native design system will establish guidelines for designers wanting to contribute to Bitcoin Core.
-How best to go about governance of this account needs to be clarified.
-Ideally it will be stored as a .fig file in bitcoin-core/gui and updated through community consensus.
-Design contributors can also remix the design system file as a pseudo-version control.
+Project Muggle will establish two Figma native design systems for Bitcoin Core initially.
+One for the [Bitcoin Core GUI](https://www.figma.com/file/0oqnohjahRtprjRyaetDOL/GUI-Design-System?node-id=1830%3A608) and one for the [Bitcoin Core website](https://www.figma.com/file/k30cNrPIUybQ8rpvuDF60Q/Website-Design-System?node-id=6%3A0).
+The reason two will exist initially is due to the constraints of the Qt widgets framework used by the GUI uses native operating system styling not a custom design.
+The GUI design system will be built with these constraints in mind.
+The bitcoincore.org design system will introduce a whole new custom look and feel to the website and related Bitcoin Core content (marketing, slides, branding etc.).
+If the GUI transitions to using a more flexible framework such as Qt QML (discussions currently underway) the GUI will adopt the website design system and work on new UI for the GUI can begin.

+Guidelines on how to use each of these design systems when designing will be included in the README pages of each Figma file.